rocBLAS programming guide#

 Atomics mode

-HIP kernels are launched in a queue.
-This queue is otherwise known as a stream.
-A stream is a queue of work on a particular device.
+HIP kernels are launched in a queue, which is also known as a stream.
+A stream represents a queue of work on a particular device.

 A rocBLAS_handle

-always has one stream, and a stream is always associated with one device.
-The rocBLAS_handle
+always has one stream, while a stream is always associated with one device.

-is passed as an argument to all rocBLAS functions that launch kernels, and these kernels are
+is passed as an argument to all rocBLAS functions that launch kernels.
+These kernels are

-launched in that handle’s stream to run on that stream’s device.
+launched in the handle’s stream to run on that stream’s device.

-If the user does not create a stream, then the rocBLAS_handle
+If you do not create a stream, the rocBLAS_handle

-stream, maintained by the system.
-Users cannot create or destroy the default
+stream, which is maintained by the system.
+You cannot create or destroy the default

 stream.
-However, users can create a new non-default stream and bind it to the rocBLAS_handle
+However, you can create a new non-default stream and bind it to the rocBLAS_handle

 and rocblas_set_stream()